 How is my credit score used to determine rates?

 The extent that your credit score affects your rates varies between providers.
 That’s because insurers use their own algorithms to calculate rates.
 However, if you have a low score, you’re deemed a higher insurance risk and may end up paying a higher premium.
-On the flipside, if you have a low score, you’ll likely be charged a lower premium.
+On the flipside, if you have a high score, you’ll likely be charged a lower premium.

 If you have a high credit-based insurance score, an excellent driving record and no recent claims, you’ll typically qualify for lower rates.
 In comparison, drivers with average insurance scores may pay 24% more, while those with poor credit scores could face an increase of 91%.